techmanwalker/beekeeper-qt/docs/README.md

 ## Programming Philosophy

-The project follows a **"inside-out" execution flow** (or top-to-bottom if you think of it as a call tree starting from the main() functions), without going back to previous points in the flow of the same thread that shouldn't be reused.
+The project follows an **"inside-out" execution flow** (or top-to-bottom if you think of it as a call tree starting from the main() functions), without going back to previous points in the flow of the same thread that shouldn't be reused.
 It relies heavily on division, refactorization, and reuse to minimize logic errors and allow focus solely on functionality.

 **From now on, we're going to dive more on the programming philosophy of the project.**